Automatic PDF Processor - Changelog

 Fixed: skewed text layer with automatic page orientation correction

 When the “Automatically correct page orientation” option was enabled in a text recognition task, the recognized text layer could be placed at an angle for certain documents scanned in landscape format.
 As a result, search, data extraction and renaming based on recognized text failed.
-The correction now works reliably, so that the page content and the recognized text line up exactly again.
+This problem has been fixed.

 June 25, 2026